 Once you leave Red Rock Canyon and get back on Interstate 15 from Las Vegas to Zion, you’ll come across the Valley of Fire State Park around 50 miles up at Exit 75.
 It is famous for being one of Nevada’s largest and oldest parks.

 But there’s more!
 The Valley of Fire State Park is less crowded at any time of the year, giving you lots of time to explore it peacefully.
 You can start by heading toward the visitor center, where you can see a film about the history of the park.
-From there, you can check out the hiking trails with some incredible rock formations.
-Plus, if you get lucky, you might spot the mighty Bighorn sheep in the park.
+You can check out the hiking trails with incredible rock formations from there.
+If you get lucky, you might spot the mighty Bighorn sheep in the park.

 If you check out all the hiking trails and the byway through the park, you can easily spend 5 to 6 hours in the Valley of Fire State Park.